digital-societies-institute/digital-societies-institute/index.md

 intro_subtext: "*The Digital Societies Institute is a **non-profit digital organization**."
 ---

-# Think Tank for New Societies
+# Think Tank for Startup Societies

 enhanced by technologies like _artificial intelligence_, _distributed ledger_,